We have compiled a list of the most frequently asked questions we receive. Click on a question below to show the answer in our handy FAQ!

 - where your panel is in relation to other available wiring

 - how much power your new appliance requires, and if your home can handle the electrical load

-- how much room your panel has for new breakers
+- does your panel have the physical space available for new breakers

 - type of ceiling (vaulted, cathedral, standard, open-beam, etc.)

 - the year your home was built

 Absolutely!
 Depending on how thorough your report is, we may need to do our own electrical safety inspection on top of it.
 There are two reasons for that:

 - If an inspection report is not as detailed as we need it to be, we may need to see the issue in-person.